os-threat/Stix-ORM/docs/orig/attack-pattern.md

 ```

-### Retrieving the Example Attack-Pattern in Typeql
+## Retrieving the Example Attack-Pattern in TypeQL
 The typeQL match statement

 ```typeql